-Citizens Forum for Civil Liberties (CFCL)
+Briefing Paper: Citizens Forum for Civil Liberties (CFCL)

-Indiscriminate Collection of biometric information is illegal, turns citizens into subjects and prisoners
+Indiscriminate collection of biometric information is illegal, turns citizens into subjects and prisoners

 Why Speaker, Lok Sabha cannot give Money Bill Certificate to Aadhaar Bill

 Fearing rejection of controversial biometric Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Bill, 2016 like The National Identification Authority of India Bill 2010, Union Finance Minister introduced the former as a Money Bill on March 3, 2016 in an exercise which is a fraud on the Constitution.
-It is a stark case of “cololorable” legislation in its essence.
+It is a stark case of “colourable” legislation in its essence.
 The ulterior motive is to legitimize the controversial “Aadhaar platform”.

 The introduction of this Bill is an exercise wherein the doctrine of colourable legislation is applicable.
-The literal meaning of Colorable Legislation is that under the ‘color’ or ‘guise’ of power conferred for one particular purpose, the legislature cannot seek to achieve some other purpose which it is otherwise not competent to legislate on.
+The literal meaning of Colorable Legislation is that under the ‘colour’ or ‘guise’ of the power conferred for one particular purpose, the legislature cannot seek to achieve some other purpose which it is otherwise not competent to legislate on.

 This Doctrine also traces its origin to a Latin Maxim: “Quando aliquid prohibetur ex directo, prohibetur et per obliquum”.
 This means “when anything is prohibited directly, it is also prohibited indirectly”.
 It has been held that “Whatever legislature can’t do directly, it can’t do indirectly”.

 This doctrine has been given in the case of K.C.
 Gajapati Narayana Deo And Other v.
 The State Of Orissa: